nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `AddressBookParser` is responsible for parsing the user input for finding the corresponding parser and returning the corresponding command object.

-`LogicManager` will perform the actual execution of the command, and update the UI and Storage.
+`LogicManager` will perform the actual execution of the command, and update the user interface and data storage.

 Here's a (partial) class diagram of the `Logic` component:
 <p style="text-align: center;">